shoppertrail/shoppertrail-uat-guide/README.md

 ### Screenshots

 Screenshots are appreciated so that we can understand what you are or are not seeing on your particular device/browser.
+Do colors/fonts seem off?
+Is the ShopperTrail copy not clear?
+Did you encounter an error?
   - Screenshots can be uploaded to <a href="https://drive.google.com/drive/folders/1IzFfxT1jxnsi00PgxqbIxyPiDnhVURZw?usp=sharing" target="_blank" rel="noopener">this Google Drive folder.</a>
   - Once uploaded hover over the screenshot and click the share icon.
   - Make sure "Anyone with the link" is selected under "General Access."